Westbeth Artists’ Housing

 Edward Field (b.
 1924) is a poet and author who won the Lambda Literary Award in 1992 for his Counting Myself Lucky: Selected Poems 1963-1992.
 He received an Academy Award for short subject documentary in 1964 for writing the narration for To Be Alive, originally shown at the Johnson Wax pavilion at the New York World’s Fair.

 Barbara Hammer (1939-2019) was a celebrated experimental filmmaker who specialized in documentaries about lesbian life and the untold histories of women.
 Her Dyketactic (1974) and Women I Love (1976) were among the earliest lesbian-themed films.
-Her work has been featured in retrospectives at the Museum of Modern Art, the Tate Modern in London, the Jeau de Paume in Paris, and the Leslie Lohman Museum of Gay and Lesbian Art (now known as the Leslie-Lohman Museum of Art) in New York.
+Her work has been featured in retrospectives at the Museum of Modern Art, the Tate Modern in London, the Jeau de Paume in Paris, and the Leslie-Lohman Museum of Gay and Lesbian Art (now known as the Leslie-Lohman Museum of Art) in New York.

 John Jasperse (b.1963) is an award-winning Modern dancer and choreographer with his own company.
 The New York Times described him as the “hottest – and brainiest – choreographer on the downtown scene.”
 His work explores “identity, intimacy and anxiety,” including pieces dealing with the impact of AIDS on the dance world.